FawryPay/Android-Fawrypay-AVL-sample/README.md

 ## **Before You Start**

-Use this integration if you want your iOS application to:
+Use this integration if you want your Android application to:

 -   Accept cards and other payment methods.
 -   Save and display cards for reuse.